Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Two variants of a spin-optical architecture for FTQC

-where the subscripts ``s'' and ``ph'' respectively denote the spin qubit and dual-rail-encoded photonic qubit \cite{supp}. \item The two spin-entangled photons enter a $4$-mode linear-optical interferometer that performs a unitary transformation $U(\varphi)$ on its input optical modes. \item The photons are detected by photon-number-resolving detectors located at the end of each linear-optical interferometer output modes. \end{enumerate}
+where the subscripts ``s'' and ``ph'' respectively denote the spin qubit and dual-rail-encoded photonic qubit (see Appendix \ref{app:interferometer}). \item The two spin-entangled photons enter a $4$-mode linear-optical interferometer that performs a unitary transformation on its input optical modes. \item The photons are detected by photon-number-resolving detectors located at the end of each linear-optical interferometer output modes.
+Depending on the detection patterns, the spin qubits are projected onto different states and we may perform single-qubit gate corrections on the spin qubits. \end{enumerate}

-The classical signal describing where photons were detected is a measurement pattern.
-The measurement patterns for which two photons are detected can be divided into two categories. \texttt{Success} patterns correspond to successfully performing the desired operation on the spins, up to local rotations, while \rep\ patterns correspond to performing the identity gate on the spins, up to local rotations.
-In the ideal case, the subroutine is repeated until a success pattern is obtained.
-The operation that we perform, either a $\CZ$ gate or an $\MZZ$ measurement, depends on the phase $\varphi$ of a single phase-shifter of the interferometer.
-Setting $\varphi=\pi/2$ performs a spin $\CZ$ gate, and $\varphi=0$ performs an $\MZZ$ measurement.

-In the presence of photon loss, there is a non-zero probability that fewer than two photons are detected, leading to \era\ outcomes.
-In that case, we obtain a heralded error that corresponds to two phase erasures